hack-the-rat/free-code-camp/full-stack-developer-certification/responsive-web-design/html/forms-and tables/hotel-feedback-form/README.md

 For your `textarea` element, add an `id` and `name` attribute with the value of `"comments"`.

 For the `cols` attribute set the value to `30` and for the `rows` attribute set the value to `10`.

+## Step 33

+For the last step in the hotel feedback form workshop, you will need to add a submit button to the form.

+Remember that you learned how to work submit buttons in previous lessons.

+Add a `button` element with the `type` attribute set to `"submit"` and the text content set to `Submit`.

+And with that, your hotel feedback form is complete!